 In 1983, I graduated from the University of Wisconsin-Madison with a degree in English Literature with a focus in Creative Writing.
 In the attempts to integrate my experiences with the creative processes, I discovered Expressive Arts Therapy, a clinical field that draws on the interactive and integrated nature of the arts for healing and multimodal approaches.
 In 1986, I earned a Masters in Expressive Arts Therapy, with an Art Therapy focus, from Lesley College in Cambridge, Massachusetts.
 I draw on nearly 30 years of clinical experience with people of all ages and in various clinical settings.
 I am licensed as a Professional Counselor (LPC) in the state of Colorado #2612 and have completed the hours and passed the national exam for the American Art Therapy Association (AATA) Registration and Certification (ATR-BC).
 I have also completed Colorado’s 6 hour requirement for supervision.

-Interested in expanding and deepening my work as a counselor and psychotherapist, I entered and completed my analytic training with the Inter-Regional Society of Jungian Analysts (IRSJA), a PhD level training program.
+Interested in expanding and deepening my work as a counselor and psychotherapist, I completed my analytic training with the Inter-Regional Society of Jungian Analysts (IRSJA), a PhD level training program.
 My analytic training and supervision hours fulfilled the certification requirements as a psychoanalyst (NCPsyA) under the National Association of the Advancement of Psychoanalysis (NAAP).
-I have also had other introductory trainings in EMDR resourcing, NLP, Focusing, Psychodrama and Somatic Processing, and I have completed Level Two of Brainspotting.
+I have other introductory trainings in EMDR resourcing, NLP, Focusing, Psychodrama and Somatic Processing, and I have completed Level Two of Brainspotting with Rocky Mountain Brainspotting.